 These paintings are visual barometers, registering what might be called evolutionary entropy where lush layers of patterns speak to nature and the effects of global warming.
 Bits of figurative elements can often be seen that are falling apart while attempting to reorganize.
 In this chaotic time of death, grief and change, she paints topographies inhabited in our energetic bodies.

-Her painting helped to illustrate antimicrobial resistance on the cover of the April 2018 CDC journal, Emerging Infectious Diseases and the fragility of coral reef ecosystems for the 2020 BROTO Art-Climate-Science conference.
-Her painting “Enclave” was recently installed at the US Embassy in Lusaka as part of the Art in Embassies program.
+Her painting helped to illustrate antimicrobial resistance on the cover of the April 2018 CDC journal, Emerging Infectious Diseases and her painting “Enclave” was recently installed at the US Embassy in Lusaka as part of the Art in Embassies program.